The Mass Unincarceration Problem

 It’s understandable that we, as a society, are concerned with the welfare of people on the road, and everywhere else for that matter.
+These sentiments are echoed across the world.
+With independent legal advice in the UK advocating for similar values.
 It’s understandable that we don’t want people to take risks with other people’s lives by driving drunk.
 But what is not so easily understandable is that we take an ordinary, law-abiding person who made a relatively trivial mistake and destroy their life, under the guise that the punishment is light and, hence, nothing worth worrying about.

 Worry for the people on the road.
 Worry for Mrs. Hall too.
 Even the unincarcerated suffer horribly in the grip of a system designed to punish rather than help.